 A Phone Scam Impersonating Your Credit Union

-- Special Offers: Some robocall scams start by saying “you’ve been specially selected for this offer” and try to collect your personal information by getting you to “sign up” for a personal loan or other offer of credit.
+Special Offers: Some robocall scams start by saying “you’ve been specially selected for this offer” and try to collect your personal information by getting you to “sign up” for a personal loan or another offer of credit.

 This term is a mashup of SMS (an abbreviation for text messages) and phishing (a type of email fraud).
 Smishing scams consist of texts that either ask for personal information to resolve a fake account problem or offers for giveaways or appealing low-rate loans and credit cards.
 In either scenario, you should never share sensitive information over text or click on links in scam texts.